Maulets (history): Anti-French feeling

-Successful Rebellion
+Successful rebellion

-Since the year 1704, Francesc Davila, who probably was a leader of the Segona Germania who had escaped persecution, toured all the southern counties of Valencia explaining to the peasants that the Austrian pretender was ready to abolish all the rights of the Nobles to higher taxes than the ones imposed by Jaume I. When Joan Baptista Basset disembarked in Altea in August 1705, a new revolt commenced and spread out everywhere.
+From 1704, Francesc Davila, who was probably a leader of the Segona Germania who had escaped persecution, toured all the southern counties of Valencia explaining to the peasants that the Austrian pretender was ready to abolish all the rights of the nobles to higher taxes than the ones imposed by James I. When Joan Baptista Basset disembarked in Altea in August 1705, a new revolt commenced and spread out everywhere.

 Basset rode to Valencia, via Dénia, Gandia and Alzira without meeting any real resistance.
-When the mostly Bourbonic supporting Nobles or the fortresses tried to resist, it were the armed villagers who forced them to flee.
-Together with the viceroy, Duke Gandia, a long list of Nobles and “botiflers” siding with Philip V of Spain fled, not to Valencia, but to Castile; they did not trust the resistance of the capital, and with reason.
+When the mostly Bourbon-supporting nobles or the fortresses tried to resist, it was the armed villagers who forced them to flee.
+Together with the viceroy, Duke Gandia, a long list of Nobles and "botiflers" siding with Philip V of Spain fled, not to Valencia, but to Castile; they did not trust the resistance of the capital, and with reason.

 The city of Valencia opened its doors to the Maulet army without resistance.
 On the contrary, it was received with popular enthusiasm.
-At the same time, news from the uprising in the Principality of Catalonia arrived, where a rebelling had expelled the “felipist” military and where Charles III himself had triumphantly disembarked in Barcelona.
-This news was enough to spread the uprising through in the rest of the Kingdom of Valencia, especially in its North part, from Vinaròs and Benicarló to Vila-real and Castelló, where the Maulets where specially strong.
+At the same time, news from the uprising in the Principality of Catalonia arrived, where a rebelling had expelled the "Felipist" military and where Charles III himself had triumphantly disembarked in Barcelona.
+This news was enough to spread the uprising through in the rest of the Kingdom of Valencia, especially in its northern part, from Vinaròs and Benicarló to Vila-real and Castelló, where the Maulets were specially strong.

-Once Basset was established in Valencia, practically exercising the function of Viceroy, and with most of the country under control of the Maulets (meaning, of the armed villagers), the first thing was to abolish all taxes to the Nobles.
+Once Basset was established in Valencia, practically exercising the function of Viceroy, and with most of the country under control of the Maulets (meaning, of the armed villagers), the first thing was to abolish all taxes to the nobles.
 Basset even went further and with the doubtful legality of his high office, stopped paying any kind of tax to the tax collectors of the King.
 He also abolished the right of doors, a hated tax on products coming from the colonies into Valencia.
 He also tolerated, and even stimulated, a real persecution, expulsion and arrest of French citizens, mainly merchants, who were seen by the population as enemies and by the native merchants as dangerous competitors.

-Obviously the relationships with the Maritime powers, allied to Charles III were re-established, and the harbours were again opened to Dutch and English ships, resuming trade as before.
-At the same time, Basset and the Maulets arrested and ousted the most notorious “botiflers”, and seized their possessions.
+Relationships with the maritime powers allied to Charles III were re-established, and the harbours were again opened to Dutch and English ships, resuming trade as before.
+At the same time, Basset and the Maulets arrested and ousted the most notorious "botiflers", and seized their possessions.